Poulpes/onboarding/README.md

 #### Trello
 **Make sure to create an account on Trello with your @poulpe.co address**.

-Every project has its own board with:
+Every project has its own board.
+The precise name and number of lists may vary from projects to projects but you'll aways somehow find:
 - an "INPUT" or "NOTES" card giving access to input data of the projects: requirements, maquettes, notes, etc.
 - a backlog list
 - an in-progress list
+- a done list

 #### Slack